slowernews/wisdom-tldr/README.md

 > *'Instead of generalizing, stick with the facts.'*
 -->

+Negotiation establishes the price (exchange rate between money and value).
+That said, a bad/good negotiation means that you are adding more/less value to the world than receiving money for it

 HOWEVER, always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.'*